 What Fish Can Live with Goldfish?

 While goldfish have a very nice appearance and recognizable quality, they are also an excellent addition to local tanks.
-Peaceful and playful golden fish will thrive across different kinds of fishes.
+Peaceful and playful golden fish will thrive across different type of fish.
 However, it can sometimes be complicated to preserve community goldfish habitats.

 The most difficult part of creating a flourishing community for this fresh fish is selecting a goldfish mate.
 Goldfish are different from other tropical fishes in the trade.
 This means that the characteristics of potential tanks should also be considered.
 See what’s important.